nephila/django-meta/docs/models.rst

 ``ModelMeta.get_request()``: returns the ``request`` object, if given as argument to ``as_meta``;

 ``ModelMeta.get_author()``: returns the author object for the current instance.
-Default implementation does not return a valid object, this **must** be overidden in the application according to what is an author in the application domain;
+Default implementation does not return a valid object, this **must** be overridden in the application according to what is an author in the application domain;

 ``ModelMeta.build_absolute_uri(url)``: create an absolute URL (i.e.: complete with protocol and